top of page

 On 28 September 2025, Swiss voters will decide whether to introduce a new electronic ID (E-ID).
 A previous version was rejected in 2021 because it relied on private providers.
 This time, the proposal has broad political support and puts the Swiss government in charge of the system.

-The use of the E-ID will be voluntary, but for those who choose it, it will simplify many secure online transactions.
-More information on the e-ID here.
+The use of the E-ID will be voluntary, but for those who choose it, it will simplify transactions with Swiss authorities and firms.

 Not registered to vote?